box-products/handbook/getting-started.md

 When you start, you'll be assigned a buddy.
 They'll introduce themselves, and they're totally willing to point you in the right direction when you need it.
 Of course, everyone is available to help, but it's nice to have a dedicated best work friend.

-## Setting Up Your Machine

-Before you start, Jonathan will order you a new laptop with the specs you request and any accessories you need, like an external keyboard, mouse, or monitor.
-Your manager will set up a Basecamp dedicated to your onboarding called "Welcome, [your name]!".
-When you start, you'll have access to that Basecamp.
-In it, you'll see to-dos linking to accounts or services that you need to set up -- an external hard drive, 2FA for various accounts, Dropbox, and private wi-fi to name a few.
-You'll also see things that your buddy or manager need to set up -- GitHub, Tower, Tuple among a whole list of other things.
-Don't worry if you don't know what some of these services are.
-Your buddy can help you through it.

-If you have a specific training schedule or training milestones to complete, that will go into your Welcome Basecamp too.